aeilot/lsnotes/README.md

 # lsnotes
-Add a description for your directories!
+Add a description to your directories!